itplr-kosit/xrechnung-testsuite/docs/development.md

 The directory `technical/cases` contains instances for the sole purpose to cover detailed technical aspects of XRechnung development such as codelist tests among others.
 These technical cases might not be valid instances w.r.t. to XRechnung specification.

-## Test Cases development with XML Mutate
+## Test case development with XML Mutate

 We also create test cases using XML Mutate https://projekte.kosit.org/kosit/xml-mutate .